 Investors in our investment programs typically follow an investment strategy constructed according to our disciplined investment process and invest in a globally diversified portfolio that consists of multiple asset classes and investment styles.
-Our investment process is based on five principles: asset allocation and appropriate diversification, both of which are important to investment performance; a portfolio design process that identifies the drivers of investment returns for each asset class; manager selection, where we act as a manager-of-managers, selecting style-specific managers from a global network of money managers; a portfolio construction process implemented through selected managers, and properly diversified among asset classes and drivers of investment returns; and risk management processes that monitor portfolios to ensure risk objectives are met.
+Our investment process is based on five principles: asset allocation and appropriate diversification, both of which are important to investment performance; a portfolio design process that identifies the drivers of investment returns for each asset class; manager selection, where we act as a manager-of-managers, selecting style-specific managers from a global network of money managers; a portfolio construction process implemented through selected managers, and diversified among asset classes and drivers of investment returns; and risk management processes that monitor portfolios to ensure risk objectives are met.

-As of December 31, 2013, SEI managed \$155.7 billion in assets including: \$121.3 billion invested in fixed-income and equity funds, or through separately managed account programs; \$11.9 billion invested in liquidity or money market funds; and \$22.5 billion invested in collective trust fund programs.
-An additional \$76.2 billion in assets is managed by our unconsolidated affiliate LSV, a registered investment advisor that specializes in a value equity management style for their clients.
+As of December 31, 2014, SEI managed \$170.1 billion in assets including: \$136.1 billion invested in fixed-income and equity funds and separately managed account programs; \$13.0 billion invested in liquidity or money market funds; and \$21.0 billion invested in collective trust fund programs.
+An additional \$82.7 billion in assets is managed by our unconsolidated affiliate LSV, a registered investment advisor that specializes in a value equity management style for their clients.